Terms of Service

 What these services are

-DiveCodex (divecodex.com) is a dive site reference.
-Anyone can browse it without an account.
+DiveCodex (divecodex.com) is a dive site reference and community platform.
+Anyone can browse the editorial guides without an account.
+With an account, you can contribute reviews, photos, and other content.

 Both are personal projects created and maintained by Jouni Kuisma, based in Spain.
 They are provided as-is — a passion project by a diver, for divers.